cgfarmer4/EnvelopWebVR/readme.md

 #### What can I do with this code?
 - Quick inspection of spatial audio mixes aligned with graphical object movement.
-(Does not currently support reverberations and reflections from the graphical environment like most game audio SDKs.)
+(Does not support reverberations and reflections from the graphical environment like most game audio SDKs.
+Definitely could though!)
 - Perform live audio reactive visuals across multiple devices using WebSockets and WebGL.
 - Create, save and export keyframe rendering data with tweening / easing support for WebGL object properties.
 - Record Envelop for Live vector movements, channel levels and reassign those values to WebGL object properties.